alshival/the-kingdom-of-sky-server-bot/README.md

 SkyBot is a Discord bot designed to provide information about the game Sky: Children of the Light.
 It includes features such as shard eruption times and the ability to automatically clean out a specified text channel before the daily reset, allowing for the organization of webhook messages from the Sky: Infographics Database server's `#daily-quest` channel on your server daily.

+Note: The prediction algorithm was translated from javascript provided by Plutoy in this project: https://github.com/PlutoyDev/sky-shards

 ## Features

 - **Shard Eruption Information:** Get information about the shard of the day, including details about red and black shards, their realms, maps, and reward Ascended Candles.